huggingface/blog/summer-at-huggingface.md

 ### Hugging Face Course

-In June, we launched the first part of our [course](https://huggingface.co/course/chapter1)!
+In June, we launched the first part of our [free online course](https://huggingface.co/course/chapter1)!
 The course teaches you everything about the 🤗 Ecosystem: Transformers, Tokenizers, Datasets, Accelerate, and the Hub.
 You can also find links to the course lessons in the official documentation of our libraries.
 The live sessions for all chapters can be found on our [YouTube channel](https://www.youtube.com/playlist?list=PLo2EIpI_JMQuQ8StH9RwKXwJVqLTDxwwy).
 Stay tuned for the next part of the course which we'll be launching later this year!

 ![Course topics](assets/27_summer_at_huggingface/course.png)